taatuut/ebmsolace/README.md

 Done.
 ```

-Check Broker management / Messaging / Queues for the configured queue.

-3.

-In one terminal run the ebmssolace gateway with `python3 ebmsolace_gateway.py`.
+3. In one terminal run the ebmssolace gateway with `python3 ebmsolace_gateway.py`.
 Will output something like:

 ```
 Connect to Solace broker...